apache/incubator-devlake-website/docs/Plugins/webhook.md

     "result": "FAILURE"
   }'
 ```

-or if you want to push deployments to multiple repos in one request, you can use the following command:
+To deploy across multiple repositories (refer to the [discussion](https://github.com/apache/incubator-devlake/discussions/6162)), use the following command:
 ```
 curl <devlake-host>/api/rest/plugins/webhook/1/deployments -X 'POST' -d '{
     "pipeline_id": "optional-pipeline-id",
     "environment":"PRODUCTION",
     "repo_id": "optional-repo-id",
-    "name": "optional-deployment-name",
-    "create_time":"2020-01-01T11:00:00+00:00",
+    "name": "optional-deployment-name.
+If you do not post a name, DevLake will generate one for you.", "create_time":"2020-01-01T11:00:00+00:00",
     "start_time":"2020-01-01T12:00:00+00:00",
     "end_time":"2020-01-02T13:00:00+00:00",